catornot/bp-ort/README.md

-it's just shoot anything or walk to the closest enemy. it does support all facets of titanfall 2 gameplay (titan calling, embarking titans, using titans, pilot combat, etc) but it's very basic. it also has a feature to actually make them a bit fair where they will get more aim spread the faster the target moves (only for pilots). the derivations like the headhunter ai try to play the objective of the gamemode but they are not auto activated and have to manually set via the `bot_cmds_type` cvar.
+it's just shoot anything or walk to the closest enemy. it does support all facets of titanfall 2 gameplay (titan calling, embarking titans, using titans, pilot combat, etc) but it's very basic. it also has a feature to actually make them a bit fair where they will get more aim spread the faster the target moves (only for pilots). the derivations like the headhunter ai try to play the objective of the gamemode ~~but they are not auto activated and have to be manually set via the `bot_cmds_type` cvar~~ auto activation is controlled is controlled by `auto_select_gamemode` in the mod.

 # other features

 ## admin abuse (incomplete) with auto completion!!!
-some of the commands from script admin abuse are included
+some of the commands from script admin abuse are included in this plugin

-## name renaming
+## name overriding
-contact cat_or_not for this

-the cvar `bot_uwufy` controls if connecting players will get their name uwufied (on by default)
+Name overrides currently only affects players after a map reload or if it's overridden when they join

+**Code Callback** - the plugin attemps to call the following functions when the player connects which are not defined anywhere (aka you can define them)

+- `string function CodeCallBack_CanChangeName(string name)`
+- `string function CodeCallBack_CanChangeClangTag(string clan_tag)`

+**API**

 - `void function RememberNameOverride(entity player, string name string clan_tag)`

+the plugin stores a name and clan tag for a player internally and will set them for the player on their next connection attempt

+- `void function RememberNameOverrideUid(string uid, string name string clan_tag)`

+like the one before it but it now accepts a uid so that it can be set before anyone joins

+btw the cvar `bot_uwufy` controls if connecting players will get their name uwufied (it's disabled by default now)

 # BotExtras
 this a optinal but recommend to have script mod for this plugin. it adds extra features on top of the plugin that are simply easier to implement in scripts.